 “Nintendo were often quite envious of us.
 I got the feeling they thought our games were technically and artistically superior to theirs.
 Miyamoto would visit regularly and I heard a rumor they redid all of the textures on Zelda after they’d seen our work on Banjo-Kazooie because our game looked better!”

-Nintendo UK has just
+Nintendo UK has just published

-interview with the developers of Animal Crossing: New Leaf.
+.
 The question and answer session comes directly from PAX Australia, which was hosted between the July 19 and 21, and contains questions directly from Australian Animal Crossing fans.
 Directors Isao Moro, Aya Kyogoku and producer Katsuya Eguchi answer a range of questions from how impressed they were to see fans designing houses in new and unusual ways to just why they introduced you as the new Mayor.
 Check out the video above and don’t get too distracted by the cute character plushies on the table!

 Last month Bethesda announced plans to bring Wolfenstein: The New Order to Xbox 360, PlayStation 3, PC and next generation consoles.
 However, they also hinted at the possibility that it could come to the Wii U after Pete Hines said in an interview: “We (intentionally) aren’t being specific on what platforms “next-gen” covers.
 Stay tuned.”
 But according to the game’s developer Machine Games it, unfortunately, will not be coming to the Wii U.